HGalanis/hgsite/README.md

 # hgsite
-one page site  for hg
+one page site for hg projects